Frequently asked questions

 Do we need a constitution?

 Any churches together group should have a constitution that governs the workings of the group.
 We have recently updated a localised version of a model constitution for Churches Together Groups in Cambridgeshire.
 You can view this template here.
 We strongly recommend that you use this as a basis for your own constitution.
 However, it is intended as a guide and can be updated to suit your local needs.

-We recommend that you contact Nigel Moat, the County Ecumenical Officer, before reviewing your constitution.
+We recommend that you contact our County Ecumenical Officer, before reviewing your constitution.
 We are more than happy to assist you through this process.
-Nigel can be contacted via our web form.
+They can be contacted via our web form.